drewburchfield/whispertron/README.md

 2. For longer recordings, medium.en offers a good balance of speed and accuracy
 3. For critical transcriptions where accuracy is essential, use large-v3
 4. M1/M2/M3/M4 Macs provide significantly better performance than Intel-based Macs
-5. Ensure your Mac has adequate cooling for long transcription sessions

 ## 🗂️ Project Structure